Strep throat is an infection in the throat caused by bacteria.

 The bacteria enter through inhaled air droplets and grow in the throat causing the infection and symptoms.

 Strep throat is more common in children and adolescents.
-Other factors that increase the risk of strep throat include: Exposure to family member or friend who has strep throatCrowded living situationsHaving strep living in the throat—occurs in 15% to 30% of people
+Other factors that increase your chance of strep throat include: Exposure to family member or friend who has strep throatCrowded living situationsHaving strep living in the throat—occurs in 15% to 30% of people

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests to confirm strep throat may be used and include: Rapid antigen strep screen—Antigens are a part of the body's immune response to specific infection.
 This test can identify antigens within a few minutes of the test.
-However, a negative test does not mean you do not have strep throat, the body may not have had enough time to make antigens yet.Throat culture—A sample of throat fluid is taken to a lab to see if strep bacteria grows.
+However, a negative test does not mean you do not have strep throat (this is called a false negative).Throat culture—A sample of throat fluid is taken to a lab to see if strep bacteria grows.
 It takes a few days to gets results.Rapid DNA test—DNA technology is used to detect strep throat.
-This test is as accurate as throat culture.
 The results are usually available in one day.

 Most sore throats, including strep throat, will get better on its own in 7-10 days.
 Although the sore throat disappears, the infection may remain.
 It is important to follow through with proper treatment to prevent serious complications.